Brenopms/control-systems-js/README.md

 ## Purpose

 This library consists in a number of utility functions for aiding in system control analysis.
 The idea is to replicate and implement most of the basic functionalities present in [Matlab's](https://www.mathworks.com/products/control.html), [Octave's](https://octave.sourceforge.io/control/overview.html) and [Python's](https://python-control.readthedocs.io/en/0.9.3.post2/) similar packages, but with the practicality of having them in the web natively.
-This package relies on [Mathjs](https://mathjs.org/) for complex number basic operations, but most of the core functionality is implemented in the repository.
+This package uses it's own complex number implementation basic operations, but is, for the most part, compatible with [complexjs](https://github.com/infusion/Complex.js/) and [mathjs](https://mathjs.org/).

 A demo of the library functionalities can be seen [here](https://brenopms.github.io/systems-controls-js-demo/)

 ## Features

+- No external dependencies
 - Fully typed functions with support for both CSJ and ESM modules
 - Stability check using Routh–Hurwitz stability criterion
 - Time response: Step and Impulse responses